 I leaded out the programming header and had room enough to stuff that into the battery compartment, no disassembly required for "firmware mods".

 At this point it's more of a remote-controlled vehicle than anything else.
-What's in a name these days? ["Humanoid" is always a red-flag for mental illness.]
+What's in a name these days?
+[I think that "Humanoid" and "Autonomous" are red-flags for mental illness.]
 The obstacle avoidance is still disabled.
 Maybe I should have a couple of IR-based detectors and use the Ping to determine a course or something.
-Maybe I'll pull the BS2 and put a SpinStamp in its place.